kan12340987/Tejas-SCL-maxo/README.md

 **You can View and Download any of the listed books by clicking on ```Download```.
 The links will take you to Google PDF Links and all options provided by Google PDF viewer will be available (requires you to login to you Google account)**

 1. The search function is currently under development.
-2. The add button is currently under development.

 <br>
 <br>